dotnet/docs-maui/docs/deployment/nativeaot.md

 ### Native debugging

 When you run your .NET MAUI iOS or Mac Catalyst application during development it runs on Mono by default.
-However, if Native AOT deployment is enabled in the project file, the behavior is expected to be the same between Mono and Native AOT when the application is not producing any trim and AOT warnings upon build.
-This characteristic allows you to use the standard Visual Studio Code managed debugging engine for development and testing, provided that your application fulfils this requirement.
+However, if Native AOT deployment is enabled in the project file, the behavior is expected to be the same between Mono and Native AOT when the application isn't producing any trim and AOT warnings at build time.
+Provided that your application fulfils this requirement, you can use the standard Visual Studio Code managed debugging engine for development and testing,

 After publishing, Native AOT applications are true native binaries and so the managed debugger won't work on them.
 However, the Native AOT compiler generates fully native executable files that you can debug with `lldb`.
 Debugging a Mac Catalyst app with `lldb` is straight forward, as it is executed on the same system.
 However, debugging NativeAOT iOS applications requires additional effort.